BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="docs/int_field_prop_big_example_cheapest.png" alt="ifpbe"/>

-From the `IntegrationFields` we can now build the final set of fields - `FlowFields`
+From the `IntegrationField`s we can now build the final set of fields - `FlowField`s

-## Flow Fields
+## FlowField

-A `FlowFields` is an `MxN` 2D array of 8-bit values built from a Sectors `IntegrationFields`.
+A `FlowField` is an `MxN` 2D array of 8-bit values built from a Sectors `IntegrationField`.
 The first 4 bits of the value correspond to one of eight ordinal movement directions an actor can take (and a zero vector when impassable) and the second 4 bits correspond to flags which should be used by a character controller/steering pipeline to follow a path.

 The directional bits are defined as: